Fragile Knowledge, Robust Instruction-Following: The Width Pruning Dichotomy in Llama-3.2: Introduction

 \subsection{Results Preview}

-Our experiments demonstrate that MAW-guided width pruning in GLU-MLP layers is more than a uniform compression technique; it is an intervention that selectively reshapes the model's cognitive capabilities \cite{hou_instruction-following_2025, sharma_truth_2023, wei_assessing_2024}.
+Our experiments show that PPM-guided width pruning in GLU-MLP layers is more than a uniform compression technique; it is an intervention that selectively reshapes the model's cognitive capabilities \cite{hou_instruction-following_2025, sharma_truth_2023, wei_assessing_2024}.
 The results reveal a systematic dichotomy: while performance on tasks dependent on parameterized factual knowledge---such as MMLU and GSM8K---degrades predictably as the expansion ratio decreases, instruction-following metrics improve substantially.
-Specifically, IFEval scores increase by $+46\%$ in Llama-3.2-1B (expansion ratio $2.4\times$, $40\%$ pruning) and up to $+75\%$ in Llama-3.2-3B (expansion ratio $1.6\times$, $40\%$ pruning) (see Appendix A).

-This selective modification is further exemplified by a "truthfulness paradox": we observe a robust inverse correlation ($r = -0.864$ in Llama-3B) between factual knowledge (MMLU) and truthfulness (TruthfulQA-MC2).
-This suggests that MAW pruning selectively attenuates reliance on memorized misconceptions while simultaneously degrading general knowledge retention.

-This finding significantly contrasts with the work of Li et al. \cite{li_truth_2025}, who report a simultaneous degradation of MMLU and TruthfulQA when functionally suppressing the 'truthfulness neurons'.
-This suggests that our structural pruning (width pruning) modulates truthfulness mechanisms in a fundamentally different way than functional interventions.
+Specifically, at the shared $2.4\times$ equilibrium ratio, IFEval increases by $+4.8$ points ($0.104 \rightarrow 0.152$, $+46\%$) in Llama-3.2-1B and $+3.7$ points ($0.094 \rightarrow 0.131$, $+39\%$) in Llama-3.2-3B.
+Larger peak gains occur at more aggressive ratios, but at a different expansion ratio in each model (see Section~\ref{sec:dicothomy} and Appendix~\ref{sec:completebenchmarks}).

 Additionally, our analysis uncovers a critical efficiency trade-off that depends on the inference mode \cite{gholami_can_2023, muralidharan_compact_2024}.
 Pruning consistently reduces energy consumption (J/token) but incurs significant end-to-end latency penalties in single-request configurations (B1).
 However, these latency costs are substantially mitigated in batch processing scenarios (B8), suggesting that the architectural bottleneck affecting single-stream generation does not constrain parallel processing capacity.